MirzaChilman/atask-fe/README.md

 ## Deploy
 There are 2 possible ways to deploy this applications.
 1. Using default vercel config that executed every push on `main` branch
-2. Using GCP that executed on every push on `gcp` branch, this using github actions and it only deploy the image to GCR and Artifact Registry (to showcase my ability to build CI/CD pipeline), the github actions can be enhanced further to immediately deploy it in GCE, GKE or Cloud Run
+2. Using GCP that executed on every push on `gcp` branch, this using github actions and it only deploy the image to GCR and Artifact Registry (to showcase my ability to build CI/CD pipeline), the github actions can be enhanced further to immediately deploy it in GCE, GKE or Cloud Run.

 ## Test